Ethnographies of the state

 - What role does politics play in planning for water and why?

-- Is there such thing as bureaucratic rationality?
+- Is there such a thing as bureaucratic rationality?

 Increasingly, the rationality of state projects in South Africa is being questioned and there is no sufficient justification for service delivery failure based on budgets.
 Are governance, politics and state practices to blame, and if so how?